Ibibio Shrine Altar with Magic Objects (Nigeria)

 - Function: This figure was likely an active "power object" (sometimes referred to as a "fetish" in older literature), intended to "eat" offerings like palm wine or sacrificial blood to keep its magic potent.

-3. Animal Skulls and Power
+3. Animal skulls and power

 The inclusion of real animal skulls (likely monkeys or small mammals) bound to the wooden frame with plant fiber is a characteristic of high-stakes ritual objects.